-- All Organisations applying to be Accredited by ICROA shall meet the eligibility criteria listed in Appendix 1. - All Organisations applying to be Accredited by ICROA shall transact or retire carbon credits for voluntary purposes and shall comply with the requirements outlined in Section 1 of the Code. - If an Organisation also provides a footprinting service and/or a GHG emission reductions advisory service, it shall comply with the requirements outlined in Sections 2 and/or 3, respectively. - All Organisations applying to be Accredited by ICROA should promote the requirements outlined in Sections 2 and 3.
+- All Organisations applying to be Approved by ICROA shall meet the eligibility criteria listed in Appendix 1. - All Organisations applying to be Approved by ICROA shall transact or retire carbon credits for voluntary purposes and shall comply with the requirements outlined in Section 1 of the Code. - All Organisations applying to be Approved by ICROA shall comply with the governance requirements outlined in Section 4.